nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 | 16 GB+ | 2000-3600 | 4.0-12.96 km² |

 !!!
 Tip: "Finding the Right Tile Size"
     If you encounter out-of-memory errors, reduce the tile size.
-If processing is slow with plenty of memory available, try increasing it.
-You may use hit and trial to determine the raster size that works with your GPU.
+If processing is slow despite having plenty of memory available, try increasing the memory allocation.
+You can use a hit-and-trial approach to determine the raster size that works with your GPU.

 ### `overlap`